echolinr/echolinr.github.io/projects/usgs-api.md

-# Get a list of earthquake forecasts
+# API Endpoint

-Retrieves earthquake probabilities at a given geolocation point during a future time period.
+This website provides a `GET` methods for developers to retrieve earthquake probabilities at a given geolocation of a future time period.

 ## URL
 GET http://localhost:8080/api/forecasts/filter/